Grandma’s Homemade Thin Egg Noodles Recipe

 Kneading the dough

-Repeat the process at least 4-5 times until the sheet of dough is smooth and shiny.
+Repeat the process 4-5 times until the dough sheet is smooth and shiny.
 Do this with each patty.

 Although this sounds time-consuming, it goes fast once you get the hang of it.

-Along the way, use flour whenever necessary to keep the dough from sticking.
+Use flour whenever necessary to keep the dough from sticking along the way.
 As dough strips get thinner, they get longer.
 Cut in half crosswise as needed.

 Third: When noodles reach your desired thinness, lay them out to rest and dry.
 There should be no overlap between the strips.
 After the noodles are dry enough (again,

 Feed strips through the fine noodle cutter.
 Noodles should NOT stick together as they come out of the cutter.
-If they do, allow the dough to dry longer or dust with more flour.
+If they do, allow the dough to dry or dust it with more flour.

 Occasionally, walk over to the noodles and give them a quick toss with your fingers to encourage even drying.
-When brittle, place noodles in a zippered plastic bag and store them in a cool, dry place for up to a week or freeze.
+When brittle, place noodles in a zippered plastic bag and store them in a cool, dry place for up to a week or freeze them.

-Pour 3 cups of rich chicken or turkey stock into a medium saucepan and boil.
-Save back 1 cup of chicken or turkey stock to the side.
+Pour 3 cups of rich chicken or turkey stock into a medium pan and boil over medium heat.
+Set aside 1 cup of chicken or turkey stock.
 Drop noodles into boiling broth and cook until tender–about 1 minute if noodles are fresh and undried.
 If dried, cook longer–5-6 minutes.

 Ingredients